.png)

 We believe in keeping the pound circulating within our community.

-By working together and supporting the creation and growth of green and fair local businesses, we aim to ensure that profits stay here, rather than flowing to distant corporations.
+By working together and supporting the creation and growth of green and fair local businesses, we aim to ensure that profits stay here, rather than flowing to distant corporations with shareholders that have little interest in what happens in Huntly.

 Fair pay for these businesses and comprehensive support are central to our purpose.